Apply to the Optometry Residency

 Training Facilities

 In the spring of 2017, the department moved across South Limestone Street to a brand new 5-story medical office building.
-The department of ophthalmology is housed in the top two floors (44,000 square feet) and includes 52 state of the art universal exam rooms and equipment; badge-restricted faculty offices with adjacent resident offices, a resident library and universal wetlab/surgical training/pathology room.
+The department of ophthalmology is housed in the top two floors and includes 50 state of the art universal exam rooms and equipment; badge-restricted faculty offices with adjacent resident offices, a resident library and universal wetlab/surgical training/pathology room.
+The 32,528 square foot eye clinic contains 50 examination lanes, 27 procedure/diagnostic rooms, digital fluorescein system, Humphrey automated visual field instruments, pentacam corneal topography, Heidelburg OCT imaging system, B-scan ultrasonography, Optos wide field photography, and Electroretinography testing system.
+Our hospital uses Epic electronic health records with all testing integrated into Epic vis DICOM imaging systems.
+Epic allows the resident to communicate with several specialites throughout the hospital and have access to all medical records for patients.